Menu

 I know that might look slightly complicated when first looking at it, to simplify it, if you are hooking up the same type of LED strip to all outputs you can just look at the lengths you are hooking up and try to hook up the same length wise to both positive outputs.

-The outputs ports on the QuinLED An-Penta-Mini have their own limits, next to the positive output limits discussed above.
+The dimming output ports on the QuinLED An-Penta-Mini have their own limits, next to the positive output limits discussed above.
 These channels are configured differently hardware wise which also gives them a different advised current rating.
 The QuinLED An-Penta-Mini comes with 2x “medium” power channels and 3x “low” power channels.

 • “medium” power channel recommended max 5A